jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-32.md

 Proof: Any space through which a body can move is bound to be full of bodies (Prop.
 3 Part 2).

-Therefore, the space through which our hand can thus move is filled with bodies which will move in the way I have described.
+#### Point 1: The space through which our hand can thus move is filled with bodies which will move in the way I have described.

 For if you deny this, let them be supposed to be at rest, or to move in a different way.